-There are four different core groups in the area of the palliothalamus named for their topographic location and which each project into different areas of the brain.
+There are 4 different core groups in the area of the palliothalamus named for their topographic location; each of them project into different areas of the brain.

 The anterior group (nuclei anteriores) chiefly transmits information into the limbic system, the medial group (nuclei mediales) projects to the frontal lobe, and the dorsal group (nuclei dorsales) to the visual cortex.

-The ventral group (nuclei ventrolaterales) does not project solely into one area, but rather can be divided into different nuclei; each connected to specific regions of the brain.
-Among the nuclei of the ventral group are the nucleus ventralis anterior (NVA), the nucleus ventralis lateralis (NVL) and the nucleus ventralis posterior (NVP).
-The projection to the NVA serves the premotor cortex, the NVL the motor cortex and the NVP which is the sensitive area of the cortex.
+The ventral group (nuclei ventrolaterales) does not project solely into 1 area, but rather can be divided into different nuclei; each connected to specific regions of the brain.
+Among the nuclei of the ventral group are the nucleus ventralis anterior (NVA), the nucleus ventralis lateralis (NVL), and the nucleus ventralis posterior (NVP).
+The projection to the NVA serves the premotor cortex, the NVL the motor cortex, and the NVP which is the sensitive area of the cortex.

-Located in the most lateral location are the nucleus reticularis thalami, which is externally complexed with the other nuclei.
-Its impulses can be deviated in the EEG.
+Located in the most lateral location is the nucleus reticularis thalami, which is externally complexed with the other nuclei.
+Its impulses deviate in the electroencephalogram (EEG).

-Together, the fibers that move from the specific thalamus nucleus to the cerebral cortex are called radiatio thalami, and these can be further divided by projection area.
+Together, the fibers that move from the specific thalamus nucleus to the cerebral cortex are called the radiatio thalami, and these can be further divided by the projection area.